 The Center for Health Outcomes and Population Research (CHOPR) specializes in population, translational, prevention, and clinical research, as well as in the design and methodology surrounding such studies.
 We have three branches located in Sioux Falls, Pine Ridge, and Rapid City, SD.
 Our primary research involves many different areas including infant mortality, childhood obesity, fetal alcohol spectrum disorders, childhood bullying, and teen pregnancy.
 Our faculty have a broad range of expertise, specializing in public health, medicine, psychology, reproductive endocrinology, pediatrics, epidemiology, nutrition, and biostatistics.
 A number of our research studies involve engagement and partnerships with American Indian communities and community-based organizations.
 As a center, we are committed to improving health through education and research in prevention and health outcomes in our local communities and the population at large.

 There is an Evaluation Core where staff are available to advise and manage evaluation requirements for research and service projects.
 This includes conducting process and outcome evaluations via qualitative and quantitative methods.
-There is a Community Initiatives Core which aims to support research collaborations, create a triage process for responding to requests from partnering organizations or communities and initiating and following through with areas for future development and help form connections between communities and Sanford Research on common areas of interest.
+There is a Sanford Data Collaborative which looks to provide leading researchers with the opportunity to access real-life, timely healthcare data.
+This includes partnerships with academic institutions across the region, who are anxious to collaborate with Sanford in this way.